mu-semtech/ember-proxy-service/README.md

-# docker-nginx-spa-proxy
+# Nginx Single Page App proxy docker
-Docker for hosting a Single Page Application (Ember.js, Angular, ...) in Nginx with a backend API proxy
+Nginx hosting a Single Page App with a backend API #ember-cli #Ember.js #AngularJS

+## Running your Single Page App
+    docker run --name my-app \
+        --link my-backend-container:backend \
+        -v /path/to/spa/dist:/app:ro \
+        -d semtech/mu-nginx-spa-proxy

+All HTML requests and requests to a location matching `$STATIC_FOLDERS_REGEX` (default: `^/(assets|font)/`) are served by the Single Page App.
+Remaining requests are proxied to the backend API.